chuchunf/goDisruptor/internal/sequence.md

 // no significant difference in call graph, likely due to the I/O, lock, Timer, scheduling etc.

 ### Impact of malloc
-** mallocgc allocates 8 bytes cost around 8ns, compare to 20ns for 64 bytes
+** malloc allocates 8 bytes cost around 8ns, compare to 20ns for 64 bytes
-** atomic.StoreInt64 doesn't call mallocgc, it is consistent 4ns
+** atomic.StoreInt64 doesn't call malloc, it is consistent 4ns
 ** implementation using int64 directly, no allocation to heap, 0.2 ns only

 ### Impact of the struct